Land Rover acquires Bowler

-Special Vehicle Operations is a fast-growing business that amplifies the key attributes of Jaguar and Land Rover vehicles to create distinctive world-class products - including SV, Vehicle Personalisation and Classic.
+Special Vehicle Operations is a fast-growing business that amplifies the key attributes of Jaguar and Land Rover vehicles to create distinctive world-class products - including SV, Vehicle Personalisation, and Classic.
 Adding Bowler as a fourth business unit is a natural fit.

-Since its inception Bowler has had a close affiliation with Land Rover, which was formalised with a brand partnership in 2012 that led to the creation of the popular Defender Challenge by Bowler rally series in 2014-2016.
+Since its inception Bowler has had a close affiliation with Land Rover, which was formalized with a brand partnership in 2012 that led to the creation of the popular Defender Challenge by Bowler rally series in 2014-2016.

 Bowler's motorsport heritage